2lambda123/HP_Device_and_Bios-Hacking/README.md

 ![Screenshot](.800.g5.pics/reset_all_security_features.png)

+## Invalid Manifest

-#### If you got problems with system recovery via F11 and bios gonna say there is a problem with manifest as: "error finding valid manifest" do as below (this problem was a mess with my Elitebook 870 G3 to figure out and solve:
+If you got problems with system recovery via F11 and bios gonna say there is a problem with manifest as: "error finding valid manifest" do as below (this problem was a mess with my Elitebook 870 G3 to figure out and solve:

 ![Screenshot](.800.g5.pics/c06425212.png)

-* **To avoid the issue:**
+#### To avoid the issue:**

 * Do not initiate a Preboot network enabled feature when the computer is on low battery power.
 * Avoid pressing the power button.
 * Do not use the CTRL+ALT+DEL key combination to restart the computer while a download or upload is in progress.